vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0

-Error in the aggumption of Aryabhata and also of the modern Sūrya Siddhanta and the Khandakhadyaka.
+Error in the aggumption of Aryabhata and also of the modern Sūrya Siddhānta and the Khandakhadyaka.

 + 8° 47'.
 12" +4 497 - 3 58 7 -16 52 54 +423 19 -24 17 29 +20 24